microsoft/app-innovation-workshop/Walkthrough Guide/01 Setup/README.md

 #### Mac

-When using a Mac, the best Xamarin Tooling provides Visual Studio for Mac.
+When using a Mac, Visual Studio for Mac provides the best Xamarin Tooling.
 Xamarin should be installed during the installation of Visual Studio.
 Please [follow this guide](https://docs.microsoft.com/en-us/visualstudio/mac/installation) to make sure you don't miss anything.

 If you want to build iOS solutions, make sure that XCode is also installed on the same device!